 - Managing Editor of DAS HANDBOOK, Annual Publication

-- Managing Editor of Asia Pacific Journal of Developmental Differences, Biannual Publication
+- Managing Editor of the Asia Pacific Journal of Developmental Differences, a Biannual Publication

 - “How Parents Can Help” article in FACETS Vol 2 2016 pg 54